hms-dbmi/gehlenborglab-website/_publications/example-2024-template.md

 # New Resources

+awards:
-award: Best Paper of All Time ✨
+  - Best Paper of All Time

 # renders as "Project Website"
 website: https://gosling.js.org/